russellkim98/Policy/README.md

 ### What is this repository for? ###

 * Files for running various policies to decide bid values for auctions on Google Ads
+* Click [here](https://www.overleaf.com/10139484dwhqqgbkvfrc#/37428144/) to see mathematical models/write-ups of these policies.

 ### Requirements ###

 * MATLAB

-### Ready to Use: ###
+### Instructions ###

-Knowledge Gradient Policy Considering Next Hour as a Single Period

-* Call **initialize_KG** once at the start of a run of simulations to initialize the policy.
+1. Call **initialize_KG** once at the start of a run of simulations to initialize the policy.
 Takes in no parameters.
-Returns 3 matrices that should be stored and passed on in the first call to KG_hr.
+Returns 3 matrices that should be stored and passed on in the first call to KG_hr or KG_ms.

-* Call **KG_hr** during each simulated hour to choose a bid.
-Takes in the 3 matrices that were previously stored and a tunable parameter t_hor representing the time horizon.
-Returns 3 matrices and a bid value, all to be stored and passed on in the next call to learner_KG_hr.
+2. Call **KG_hr** or **KG_ms** during each simulated hour to choose a bid.
+Each take in the 3 matrices that were previously stored and a tunable parameter t_hor representing the time horizon. **KG_ms** takes in an additional tunable parameter tau representing the number of auctions to look ahead.
+Each returns 3 matrices and a bid value, all to be stored and passed on in the next call to learner_KG_hr.
      * When t_hor is large, the policy places an emphasis on the value of learning and the profit you can make after learning; when t_hor is small, the policy places an emphasis the the profit you make while learning.
+     * When tau is too large, the policy will look ahead too many auctions with diminishing marginal returns.
+When tau is too small, the policy isn't looking ahead enough auctions to fully make use of looking ahead.
-     * Fix t_hor for each run of simulations.
+     * Fix t_hor (and tau if calling **KG_ms**) for each run of simulations.

-* Simulate the number of auctions and the number of clicks during each simulated hour.
+3. Simulate the number of auctions and the number of clicks during each simulated hour.

-* Call **learner_KG_hr** during each simulated hour to update the policy.
+4. Call **learner_KG_hr** during each simulated hour to update the policy.
 Takes in the 3 matrices that were previously stored, a bid, the number of auctions and the number of clicks for the hour.
-Returns 3 matrices to be stored and passed on in the next call to KG_hr.
+Returns 3 matrices to be stored and passed on in the next call to KG_hr or KG_ms.

+5. At the end of a run of simulations, the second and third matrices put out by **learner_KG_hr** give you the possible truths and their probabilities of being true, respectively.

+### Sample Code ###

+Knowledge Gradient Policy Considering Next Hour as a Single Period

 ```
 #!matlab